raspberrypilearning/broadcasting-spells/en/quiz1/question_2.md

  --- /feedback ---

-- (x) Both the Ripley and Robot sprites.
+- (x) Both the Ripley and Robot sprites

  --- feedback ---